planttheidea/printscout/README.md

 * Edge
 * Safari

-That said, because internally `PrintScout` leverages the `onbeforeprint` and `onafterprint` functions that are available in IE5.5+, browser support should extend all the way back to IE9 without issue.
+That said, because internally `PrintScout` leverages the `onbeforeprint` and `onafterprint` functions that are available in IE5.5+, browser support should extend all the way back to IE9 without issue (and even further back if you shim `addEventListener`, `removeEventListener`, and `dispatchEvent`).

-#### Gotchas

-The events should trigger correctly if the user triggers the printing, however `before` may not be fired if the printing is triggered programmatically via `window.print()`, depending on the version you are using.